Sequel to Darker.

 The apartment is little and dirty, only one room and a bathroom, no balcony, but he takes it.
 He digs into his wallet, finds the money to pay for rent and one months deposition, hands it to the landlord who grins toothless and blinks before he hurries away.
-It's not until he already has got the keys and tries to settle in he discovers the cockroaches in the bathtube.
+It's not until he already has gotten the keys and tries to settle in he discovers the cockroaches in the bathtube.

 He doesn't really care.

 Instead, he turns the tap to the sink, to wash his face in cold water.
 It's too late to regret anything.
 He meets his own blue eyes in the cracked mirror above the sink, frowning slightly.
 It should be so easy, start a new life a long way from Oklahoma as Luke Morgan, with no criminal record, maybe even head abroad if necessary.
 A week after the accident, at the funeral of Matthew Gaines, he knew they had succeeded.
-No one could even imagine they didn't buried Henry Morgan.
+No one could even imagine they didn't bury Henry Morgan.
 But they did, some way.
 He's Luke now.

 His hands grips the yellow by age porcelain while he dips his head, letting the water drip down.
 He's Luke, but he doesn't feel like him.
-All his memories still lingers to him, eating him.
-He grit his teeth.
+All his memories still linger to him, eating him.
+He grits his teeth.
 He could have escaped from himself if it wasn't for the boy.
 Remembering that afternoon, at the cemetery, the first time he saw him, makes him still surprised.
 It was something familiar about the boy who stood by Luke's grave, a resemble in the hair, the eyes, but not until he told him his name he understood who he was.
 Ponyboy Curtis.